 - 1 pound pork tenderloin

-- In a small food processor, puree the maple syrup, tamari, garlic, and ginger until smooth.
-Alternatively, you can mind the ginger and garlic by hand and whisk in the remaining ingredients.
+In a small mixing bowl, whisk together the maple syrup, tamari, garlic, and ginger until smooth.
 Transfer the marinade to a resealable plastic bag.
-Add the pork and swish around until coated.
+Add the pork and swish it around until coated.
 Marinate in the refrigerator for at least an hour, preferably overnight.

-- Meanwhile, transfer the remaining marinade to a small saucepan.
-Cook on medium heat until reduced by half.
+Meanwhile, transfer the remaining marinade to a small saucepan.
+Cook over medium heat, stirring occasionally, until reduced by half, about 5 minutes.

-- Slice the pork on the bias, drizzle with the reduced sauce, and serve immediately.
+Slice the pork on the bias, drizzle with the reduced sauce, and serve immediately garnished with the scallions.

 If you like this Roasted Teriyaki Pork Tenderloin, you’ll also love these other healthy crowd-pleasing meat recipes: